 B.C.’s diversity of wildlife provides many environmental, cultural, social, and economic benefits to all British Columbians.

-The purpose of this engagement is to open a discussion among Indigenous peoples, rural communities, wildlife organizations, natural resource development industry stakeholders, and the public so together we can identify ideas on ways to improve the way we manage wildlife and their habitat.
+The purpose of this first phase of engagement was to open a discussion among Indigenous peoples, rural communities, wildlife organizations, natural resource development industry stakeholders, and the public so together we can identify ideas on ways to improve the way we manage wildlife and their habitat.

-The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is looking for thoughts and feedback on:
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development was looking for feedback on:

 - The engagement approach and how you would like to be involved in the future;